 So, not everything is running quite smoothly as we expected.
 Even a single transaction could take multiple transaction moves before finalizing the payment.
 In reality, all the burden of keeping everything uptight falls on the banks entirely.

 However, enterprise Ethereum use cases can save the banking system being the shining knight as it is.
-If a banking system would work within a decentralized environment like the enterprise Ethereum, then there would be no point of failure.
-Furthermore, it won’t matter even if there is one of more server disruption; a bank can keep making payments without any issues.
+If a blockchain in payment system would work within a decentralized environment like the enterprise Ethereum, then there would be no point of failure.
+Furthermore, it won’t matter even if there is one or more server disruption; a bank can keep making payments without any issues.

 Nowadays, global supply chains need to support everything from food and beverage to consumer goods.
 However, their infrastructure of maintaining all of it needs a lot of polishing up to do.
 Furthermore, these channels are more or less inefficient, exploitative, and even poorly tracked.

-As a result, many consumers, let along enterprises face utter difficulty to account for almost half of the costing needed for it.
-According to a recent study, over 20% of all the seafood labeled in the USA are actually mislabeled.
+As a result, many consumers, let alone enterprises face utter difficulty to account for almost half of the costs needed for it.
+According to a recent study, over 20% of all the seafood labeled in the USA is actually mislabeled.

-Many other consumer products also face difficulties in their supply chain management because of the illegal person’s exploiting.
-Another issue is the counterfeit products, which not only harms the consumers but also decreases the brand value.
+Many other consumer products also face difficulties in their supply chain management because of the illegal person’s exploitation.
+Another issue is counterfeit products, which not only harms the consumers but also decreases the brand value.

-Other than these tracking products from the source to the customer along with streamlining distributors, suppliers, and retailers are few of the perks.
+Other than these, tracking products from the source to the customer along with streamlining distributors, suppliers, and retailers are a few of the perks.

 Wind farms and solar panels are proving to be a good source of energy; however, storing this energy creates a new problem for the energy grid.
-Typically energy grid isn’t that much capable of handling all the distribution of these energies.
+Typically, the energy grid isn’t that capable of handling all the distribution of these energies.
 Let along prevent any damages or overvoltage.
 That’s why it in dire need of a chance.

-During recent years the wide usage of wind turbines and solar panels gives out a perfect opportunity to build a durable and transactive and sustainable power grid system.
-So, in this case, Enterprise Ethereum based power delivery system would create a long term solution for the consumers as well as the enterprise.
+In recent years, the wide usage of wind turbines and solar panels gives out a perfect opportunity to build a durable and transactive, sustainable power grid system.
+So, in this case, blockchain in utility based power delivery system would create a long-term solution for the consumers as well as the enterprise.

 Furthermore, if they can introduce storing energy locally and trading, it would cut a lot of costs from the utility bills.
 Moreover, it’s a great way to automate billing methods and settlement.
 However, one of the prominent features is the continuous flow of energy that is a dire need, and enterprise Ethereum use cases are a perfect solution for it.

 Identity is one of the crucial aspects of our lives.
-Every country and every civilian needs to have its very own identification to enjoy certain facilities.
+Every Country and every civilian need to have its very own identification to enjoy certain facilities.
 Not only the government but it’s also connected to the digital world.
 However, as many enterprises have to deal with multiple identities at once, it becomes difficult for them to offer better security.

 As a result, there are breaches, data hacks, and identity thefts all around the globe.
 Furthermore, these are extremely bad situations where the perpetrator could do illegal work with another person’s identity.
 Not only will that person face issues, but the perpetrators’ identity remains unknown.